Skip to Content

 • Cut the potatoes the same size to ensure they cook at the same rate.

-• Pat dry the potatoes to remove excess moisture.
+• Pat the potatoes dry to remove the excess moisture.

-• Shake the basket halfway through to keep the potatoes from sticking.
+• Shake the air fryer basket halfway through to keep the potatoes from sticking.

 A close up of the air fryer red potatoes.